HOW HERBS CAN HELP

 Can herbs be used alongside my current medication?

 Yes, most of the time.
-There are only a few examples where this is not a good idea: St John's Wort, a herb found to be clinically effective in depression, speeds up the metabolism of certain drugs like the Pill, warfarin and statins.
+There are only a few examples where this is not a good idea: St John's Wort, for example, speeds up the metabolism of certain drugs like the Pill, warfarin and statins.

 A herbalist will always check that what they want to prescribe you fits in with the medicines you're taking so that no adverse reactions happen.